 The walled garden was created in the 18th century by the Finch family and it was productive until the 1940s.
 The 0.15 ha garden is square with a crinkle crankle (zigzag) wall to the north comprising straight, angled sections.
 The north, east and west walls are stone built although the north wall has a brick lining to the inside and stone quoins at the angles of these walls.
 The crinkle crankles on this south facing wall maximise the surface area exposed to the sun, whilst the brick lining provides extra warmth for fruit growing.

-The present Ruskin walled garden was created in the eighteenth century by the Finch family, who lived in the Rookery to the south for 200 years.
-Beside the southern entrance to the walled garden is an inscription (right) reading: D+W / M+N / F W×M / 1733 The last part might refer to William & Mary Finch, who married in 1696 and would have inherited the Rookery from William’s father Abraham in about 1733; but it is thought that these stones were moved from elsewhere on the Rookery site.
-The walled kitchen garden is built from stone with a brick lining the inside zig zag walls.
-In 2009 Ruskin College had the walls of the garden restored and terraced levels re-created.
-The garden was split into communal areas and allotments for use by local residents.
+Beside the southern entrance to the walled garden is an inscription reading: D+W / M+N / F W×M / 1733.
+The last part might refer to William and Mary Finch, who married in 1696 and would have inherited the Rookery from William’s father Abraham in about 1733; but it is thought that these stones were moved from elsewhere on The Rookery site.

 Degree of completeness